Mike Likier, Ph.D.

-Mike Likier, Ph.D. is a licensed psychologist in private practice in Summit and Montclair, NJ.
+Mike Likier, Ph.D. is a CEMPSYCH, LLC co-facilitator and member of the programming and grievance committees.
+He is also a licensed psychologist in private practice in Summit and Montclair, NJ.
 He is certified by the Academy of Cognitive Therapy (ACT) as a diplomate in Cognitive Therapy and completed advanced training in Complicated Grief Therapy at the Center of Complicated Grief at Columbia University.

 He earned a Ph.D. in Counseling Psychology from Temple University, and a dual degree (M.A. & Ed.M.) in Psychological Counseling from Columbia University, Teachers College.
 His experience of taking a Racial Identity and Mental Health course taught by Robert Carter, Ph.D. at Teachers College was a catalyst for his racial justice activism.